Find a home

 We’ll provide solicitors who have all information needed to sell your lease however you’ll be charged for this service.
 All outstanding charges should be paid before the sale is completed and you should give us notice of the transfer of the lease.

-For more details about selling your lease, please contact the accommodation contracts section.
+For more details about selling your lease, please contact the Leasehold Management section.

 - How do I make a complaint?